-We’ve all been raised to wash and condition our hair, and that’s it.
-But what if we told you there’s one more step that’s beneficial, and you really should consider adding it to your regimen?
-Bet your Mom didn’t tell you about using a leave-in conditioner!
+Growing up, we’ve all been taught to wash and condition our hair, and that’s it.
+But what if we told you there’s one more step that’s beneficial, and you really should consider adding it to your hair care regimen?
+Bet your Mom didn’t tell you about using a leave in conditioner!
 This wonder product is really powerful where it can provide moisture to your locks, smooth out any frizz and help treat dry and damaged locks.

-How Leave-in Conditioner Benefits Your Hair
+How Leave In Conditioner Benefits Your Hair

 After coloring your hair, you’ll really need to rejuvenate and strengthen your locks.
 If you use bleach, hair dye, relaxers, texturizers or any chemicals to create a perm, you’ll find that your hair will feel and look incredibly damaged and weak, which ultimately leads to breakage.
 However, many leave-in conditioners are formulated with proteins like hydrolyzed wheat protein that are easily soluble into the hair shaft.
 The protein helps rebuild the hair follicle and creates a protective barrier around your strands.
-Don’t be overzealous with the use of a leave-in formulated with protein, though.
-Avoid protein overload by only using leave-in conditioners during post or pre-chemical treatments.
+Don’t be overzealous with the use of a leave-in formulated with protein though: Avoid protein overload by only using leave-in conditioners during post or pre-chemical treatments.

-Heat-Styling Before and After-Care
+7. Heat-Styling Before- and After-Care

 Leave-in conditioners are great for prepping your strands before using heat styling tools.
-Along with the use of a heat protectant, a leave-in conditioner can help protect against and prevent damage caused by heat styling.
+Along with the use of a heat protectant, a leave-in conditioner can help protect against and even prevent damage caused by heat styling.
 Some leave-in conditioners like Suave Professionals Keratin Infusion Heat Defense Leave-in Conditioner are formulated to help you nix your go-to heat protectant altogether.
 With silicone ingredients such as dimethicone and cyclomethicone, the leave-in product provides a barrier around the hair shaft by sealing the hair cuticles by making the hair resistant to the negative effects of your heat styling tools.
-On the other hand, if you’re trying to treat your hair that’s been damaged by heat, leave-in conditioners can help to treat and nourish any dryness and brittleness.
+On the other hand, if you’re trying to treat your hair that’s been damaged by heat, leave-in conditioners can help treat and nourish any dryness and brittleness.